bcilias/active-directory-attack-lab/README.md

 # Active Directory Attack Lab

 A practical, reproducible AD lab that models a small corporate network (DC + 2 clients + Kali).
-It documents end-to-end attack paths—from initial access through domain compromise and post-exploitation—along with the exact commands and scripts used.
+It documents end-to-end attack paths from initial access through domain compromise and post-exploitation along with the exact commands and scripts used.
 Designed for isolated, local use under a single NAT network.

 ---